franciellevargas/OPCovidBR/Readme.md

 ![SSC-logo-300x171](https://user-images.githubusercontent.com/19657817/63529693-77e6b100-c4db-11e9-9385-7d9b109427a2.png)

 # OPCovid-BR
-The OPCovid-Br consists of an fine-grained opinion mining dataset for aspect and polarity classification of Covid-19 twitter data in Portuguese language.
+The OPCovid-Br consists of a dataset of twitter data for fine-grained opinion mining or sentiment analysis applications in Portuguese Language.

-We created machine learning-based classifiers for fine-grained opinion and polarity classification tasks using twitter data on the Covid-19 in Brazilian Portuguese language.
 We extracted 600 twitters during the pandemic and annotated the opinion aspects for each twitter as well as the binary document polarity (positive or negative).

-We named the new created dataset for OPCovid-BR.
-Subsequently, we trained machine learning-based classifiers using different methods for each task.
+We also provide machine learning-based classifiers for fine-grained opinion and polarity classification tasks using OPcovid-BR dataset.
 For polarity classification, we tested a cross-domain strategy in order to measure the performance of the classifiers among different domains.
-For fine-grained opinion identification, we proposed a taxonomy of opinion aspects and employed them in conjunction with the machine learning methods.
-Based on the obtained results, we found that the cross-domain data improved the results of the polarity classification and for fine-grained opinion identification, the use of a domain taxonomy presented competitive results to fine-grained opinion identification of twitter data in Portuguese.
+For fine-grained opinion identification, we created a taxonomy of aspects and employed them in conjunction with machine learning methods.
+Based on the obtained results, we found that the cross-domain method improved the results for polarity classification task.
+However, the use of a domain taxonomy presented competitive results for fine-grained opinion identification in Portuguese Language.

 CITING

 Vargas, F.A.,Santos, R.S.S. and Rocha, P.R.
 (2020).
 Identifying fine-grained opinion and classifying polarity of twitter data on coronavirus pandemic.
+Proceedings of the 9th Brazilian Conference on Intelligent Systems (BRACIS 2020), Rio Grande, RS, Brazil.

 BIBTEX